Srully Blotnick: Education

 An expert swimmer, Blotnick first attended the University of Miami, but he later transferred to Rensselaer Polytechnic Institute for math.
 After receiving his BS degree, he attended the University of California, Berkeley, and then Princeton University, where he received his MA in math and physics, with honors.
 His interest in mathematical models in sociology took him to Columbia University where a survey was being conducted, funded by the National Science Foundation and he joined a team of researchers.
-The head of the project died suddenly and the team was left leaderless, unfunded, so Blotnick joined a Wall Street firm for the next 7 years as a research analyst, but his interest in the study continued and he began to write books on the topics.

-He became a business psychology columnist for Forbes magazine and began writing social science books; his Forbes column was discontinued after his research and claimed academic degrees were challenged.
+The head of the project died suddenly and the team was left leaderless, unfunded, so Blotnick joined a Wall Street firm for the next seven years as a research analyst, but his interest in the study continued and he began to write books on the topics.
+He later became a business psychology columnist for Forbes magazine and began writing social science books.

-He claimed a PhD from University of California, Berkeley.
-It was later discovered that Blotnick earned his doctorate from an unaccredited correspondence school, Pacific Western University in Los Angeles.

 Research

-Blotnick said that he was able to compile a 29-year study of the same people because he began his research when he was 17 or 18.
-Blotnick conceded that when he wrote that he had conducted annual interviews with 9,000 people, he actually conducted more like 900 “family interviews,” in which he would ask a family member, say the husband, about the work and love life of all members of his family, his wife, children and parents.
+His research methodology was challenged in a report in The New York Daily News by Dan Collins which stated, “It’s clear to me that (the study upon which Blotnick’s work is purported to be based) couldn’t have been done.”
+Blotnick responded that when he wrote that he had conducted annual interviews with 9,000 people, he had conducted 900 “family interviews,” in which he would ask a family member, say the husband, about the work and love life of all members of his family, his wife, children and parents.
+This was done in order “To cut the cost to approximately 10%,” stated Blotnick.